 We accept Medicaid and payments by cash, check, or credit/debit cards.

-If you are using the Health Department for your flu vaccination, you can receive your vaccine (shot or nasal spray) at the following clinic sites:
+If you are using the Health Department for your flu vaccination, you can receive your vaccine (shot or nasal spray) by appointment at the following clinic sites:

 205 East 6th Street

 There are no clinics held the first Wednesday of each month.